 15 February 2015 to 13 March 2015

-According to the ICG Charter, its role is not to draft a single transition proposal, but rather to assemble a proposal from component proposals.
-These components are expected to be essentially disjoint, relating to the specific IANA functions which are of interest to each operational community.
+According to the ICG Charter, its role is to assemble a proposal from component proposals, not to draft a single transition proposal of its own.
+These components are expected to each relate to the specific IANA functions which are of interest to each operational community.

 The ICG expects the proposals to reflect the differences between the communities and the related IANA functions.
 As the ICG considers how the various operational proposals combine into a single proposal, some potential inconsistencies or conflicts among the proposals may arise.